harshallgarg/harshallgarg/README.md

 ### Hi there 👋

 ## About me
-Hey, I am a final year undergraduate student pursuing a Bachelor of Technology degree in Computer Science and Engineering at SRM Institute of Science and Technology (SRMIST), Kattankulathur.
+I have graduated in Computer Science Engineering from SRMIST in 2022.
+I have a firm grasp of Data Structures and Algorithms and the fundamentals of Computer Sciences.

 I have a passion for problem solving and software development with a keen interest in new technologies and enjoy working outside of my comfort zone.

 ## 🔭 I’m currently working on
-- Machine Learning
-- Website Development
 - Data Structures and Algorithms

 ## 👯 I’m looking to collaborate on